Spring in Greenland

 During the summer months, the whales you are most likely to meet are the humpback whale, the minke whale and the fin whale.
 You might even find the gigantic, 18 meter long and one hundred ton heavy bowhead whale, swimming right past you.

 A great location for a whale watching tour is in the ocean outside of Qeqertarsuaq (Godhavn) on Disko Island.
-Greenland Travel offers tours in the area.
+World of Greenland offers tours in the area.

 "Whale watching is possible pretty much everywhere in Greenland, where there are charter and fishing boats."

 You can get to the Disko Bay area by Air Greenland.
 Have a look at their website:

 The Disko Bay: A paradise for the whales

 The Disko Bay area is known as a meeting place for the great whales during spring.
 Here, you will most likely get to meet: